renandelgadoc/IRC-RFC-1459-Server-and-Client/README.md

-# IRC RFC 1459 Server
+# IRC RFC 1459 Server and Client

 ## how to run